 One of the things I love about using online resources is that it saves me a lot of time and effort in turning a simple gift – while nice enough – into an adventure, something I know my own girls would love.

 For a birthday party this weekend, I bought a gardening kit for the birthday girl – a spade, fork and shovel, as well as twin planters and a little watering can, ideal for indoor planting.
 With that, I bought a little sunflower seed pot and a runner bean seed pot, so the recipient could get planting straight away.
 All of this came to about £12, which I thought was pretty good value for money.
+Other equipment such as seed coating materials can also be included for one’s gardening needs.

 But, much like the bug hunter kit, I wanted it to be an experience rather than just a gift, so I headed over to Twinkl and printed off a few different worksheets: Flower Display Bunting, the Bean Life Cycle and the Sunflower Writing Paper.